How To Test Drive A Car

 6. Test the suspension

 If you can manage it, try taking the test drive to roads that are not the smoothest and see how the suspension holds up.
-Pay attention when you drive over a speed bump or along any other bumps or uneven road surfaces — does the suspension adequately absorb any of the impact?
+Pay attention when you drive over any bumps, speed bumps or uneven road surfaces — does the suspension adequately absorb any of the impact?
 Or do you bounce around in your seat, and feel all the vibrations and shaking of the road.

-• Bigger Bumps — when going over speed bumps, or bumps like them, does the vehicle absorb it adequately?
+• Bigger Bumps — when going over larger bumps like speed bumps, does the vehicle absorb it adequately?

 The last thing you want is to be driving a vehicle with extreme suspension issues, where you get bounced and jostled constantly.
-If the issue is problematic make sure you tell the salesperson, and they will likely have it fixed.
+If the issue is problematic, make sure you tell the salesperson and don’t be afraid to ask for it to be fixed before you buy it.

 7. Monitor the noise levels

 Make sure you pay attention to how loud the inside of the car is when you drive it throughout your test drive.
-When you are driving a vehicle that does not cancel out any noises from outside it can be exhausting, especially on longer trips.
+Driving a vehicle that does not cancel out any noises from outside can become a nuisance, especially on longer trips.
 This is relatively minor compared to other potential issues above, but you might find that it’s a deal breaker if it doesn’t block out enough sound.

 8. Check for other issues